 On my solo trip to Ireland, I quickly realized I was taking lots and lots and LOTS of pictures of the architecture, and not whole lot with me in them.
 There’s nothing at all wrong with soaking in the beauty of a new place and documenting it accordingly, but I wanted a way to show that I was actually there, and didn’t just download pictures from Google.
 My arms are not very long, and subsiquently, my face looks super huge when I attempt a full face selfie in front of something interesting.
 Thus, the Half Face Selfie was born!

 Obviously, not all pictures taken like this work out the way you plan, but part of traveling in general is rolling with the punches sometimes.
 Have a good laugh at the less than savory ones.

 For example, the picture below is from my trip to see the Rock of Cashel in Ireland.
-I was super tired, it was lightly raining, and I could not for the life of me get my eyes to open all the way without looking like either a derranged killer or a 5 year old who just got the most amazing snacks right before bed.
+I was super tired, it was misting, and I could not for the life of me get my eyes to open all the way without looking like either a deranged killer or a 5 year old who just got the most amazing snacks right before bed.
 Behold:

 Did I let those factors stop me from posting this on social media?
 Nope!
 I just added the caption “Ermergerd!” and tagged the Rock of Cashel.
 Mission accomplished.

 2. The “high foot” (or high five)

 This one is for the days when you just aren’t feeling the best in the whole face department.
 Maybe you have a cold, don’t have on makeup (when you normally do), had an unfortunate run-in with a door, or just really love your shoes or fingernail polish.
 Whatever the reason, feel free to throw whichever limb tickles your fancy!
 (I obviously prefer my feet)